CP1401/Practicals/prac_03/README.md

 Automated Steak House wants version 2 of their program.

 - add a default minimum order time as a constant
 - handle the outputs as the extra cooking time plus this minimum, so if the minimum is 3 minutes, a rare steak will take 5.

-You should notice that to handle this properly, you will need to replace your fixed outputs with a calculation (e.g. not "2 minutes", but 3 + 2).
+You should notice that to handle this properly, you will need to replace your fixed outputs with a calculation (e.g., not "2 minutes", but 3 + 2).

 # Deliverables

 This section summarises the expectations for marking in this practical.

-- Do not zip up your files.
-- Please submit each file separately.
-- Ensure each file has the correct/exact name, including the extension.
-- Ensure your code is not commented-out (only comments should be commented).

-## Files required:
+Please follow the [submission guidelines](../README.md#submission) to ensure you receive marks for your work.

+**Files required:**

 `questions.txt` with: